DenseAI/DenseCore/docs/README.md

 # DenseCore Documentation

+DenseCore is the **memory-centric execution runtime for heterogeneous AI inference** — the runtime substrate of the Dense Series stack.
+It maximizes locality, utilization, and determinism across x86, ARM64, and Apple Silicon hardware.

 This documentation set is organized around the three public distribution surfaces in this repository:

 - PyPI package: `densecore`